-Upon Commission adoption of an Education Specialist TPA the following Standard 5 language will replace the above.
-At this time, the shaded language is not applicable to programs:
+\\Upon Commission adoption of an Education Specialist TPA for DHH, VI, and ECSE programs, the following Standard 5 language will replace the above.
+Currently, all MMSN and ESN programs must meet the standard language below:

-Standard 5: Implementation of a Teaching Performance Assessment the model sponsor where issues of consistency in implementing the model as designed arise.
+Standard 5: Implementation of a Teaching Performance Assessment (For all MMSN and ESN programs)

+The TPA is implemented according to the requirements of the Commission-approved model selected by the program.
+One or more individuals responsible for implementing the TPA document the administration processes for all tasks/activities of the applicable TPA model in accordance with the requirements of the selected model.
+The program consults as needed with the model sponsor where issues of consistency in implementing the model as designed arise.
 The program requires program faculty (including full time, adjunct, and other individuals providing instructional and/or supervisory services to candidates within the program) to become knowledgeable about the TPA tasks, rubrics, and scoring, as well as how the TPA is implemented within the program so that they can appropriately prepare candidates for the assessment and also use TPA data for program improvement purposes.